MatheusMarchetti/Fabric/README.md

 # Fabric

-# Dependencies:
+# Dependencies

 - Visual Studio 2022
 - .NET 7.0

-# Getting Started:
+# Getting Started

-To generate the solution and project files, run the "scripts/setup.bat" file
+In order to generate the Solution and Project files, run "scripts/setup.bat"